sjbiaga/kittens/expr-05-parser/README.md

-We may see that the `implicit` `unit` parameter is used here to _prevent_ turning a negated expression via `Inv` into a subtraction via `Sub`; this is why all parser have this `implicit` parameter, though unused: it cannot be omitted, because of the hierarchical way in which parsers depend on each other.
+We may see that the `implicit` `unit` parameter is used here to _prevent_ turning a negated expression via `Inv` into a subtraction via `Sub`; this is why all parser have this `implicit` parameter, though unused: it cannot be omitted, because of the linear way in which parsers depend on each other.

 As [before](https://github.com/sjbiaga/kittens/blob/main/expr-04-parser/README.md), the literal parser is a method `literal` of type `Parser[Expr[Int | Double]]`; it can be either a `decimalNumber` or a `floatingPointNumber`, or else specifically